Field extension of real values of physical observables in classical theory can help attain quantum results: Bell inequality and the corresponding upper bound

 Following the original derivation of the Bell inequality, we have:

 as $|(-1)^{f_{1}(\lambda)}e^{i\theta_{1}}|=1$.
 And similarly,

 Hence,

-The inequality (\ref{eq-bound}) is valid for the theory that is given in (\ref{eq-complex}).
-The theory is both local and realistic, and assumes complex values of the measurement results of the observables $A(a)$, $A(a')$, $B(b)$, and $B(b')$.
-Interestingly, this upper bound coincides with the upper bound of the Bell-CHSH inequality (Tsirelson's bound \cite{tsirelson}) in quantum theory.
-Thus, by allowing observables in a Bell experiment scenario to take complex values, a classical physical theory can actually get the same upper bound of the Bell expression as in quantum theory, where by ``classical physical theory'', we mean a theory that is both local and realistic.
+It is amazing that the upper bound $2\sqrt2$ coincides with the upper bound of the Bell-CHSH inequality in quantum theory.
+Thus, by allowing observables in the Bell experiment scenario to take complex values, a classical physical theory can actually get the same upper bound of the Bell expression as in quantum theory, where by classical physical theory we mean a theory that is both local and realistic.